 So, to do this, you’ll gather more information about:

-For example, if you sold recruitment software, you could deal with a lead that recently started a hiring spree and they need to recruit for more than 20 positions within (ideally) the month.
+For example, if you were selling ATS recruitment software, you could deal with a lead that recently started a hiring spree and needed to recruit for more than 20 positions within (ideally) the month.
 At the needs-analysis sales pipeline stage, you’d find an opportunity to prove your offer can help them achieve their goal.

 The needs analysis process typically starts at the meeting above but can take some time, depending on the information you gather and the research you do.
 Based on the information you collect, you’ll develop a strategy to close the deal.